amplience/dc-extension-automatic-alt-text/README.md

 ## Limitations

 - This extension is only compatible with hubs that are linked to an organization.
 Accounts that have not yet [migrated](https://amplience.com/developers/docs/knowledge-center/faqs/account/) from legacy permissions will not see the AI caption feature.
-- When using a localised string for Alt text, filtering locales in the form will not filter the localised text fields displayed in the content form.
+- When using a localised string for alt text, filtering locales in the form will not filter the localised text fields displayed in the content form.
 - When `autoCaption` is enabled, restoring the content item via the version history to a version that doesn't have alt text will send a graphql request that will populate the alt text field.
 - Images must be hosted / served by Amplience.
 - The Image object that you configure to point to MUST be a standard Amplience image object as per the [data type](https://amplience.com/developers/docs/schema-reference/data-types/#image) and associated image link.
 - The extension pulls in alt text from the Amplience Content Hub to be used in Dynamic Content.
 Any edits / changes are in Dynamic Content only and not saved back to Content Hub.
-- Locales in Dynamic Content must match the locales for [Automatic Alt Text](https://amplience.com/developers/docs/release-notes/2024/alt-text-generation/) in Content hub for population.
+- Locales in Dynamic Content must match the locales for [Automatic Alt Text](https://amplience.com/developers/docs/release-notes/2024/alt-text-generation/) in Content Hub for population.

 ## Development

 > [!IMPORTANT]
 > This extension is built using an unreleased Amplience component library package.
 Therefore, any local running of the code or customisation are currently for Amplience engineers only until the component library is publically released.
-This is repository is made public for awareness of how this functionality can be used.
+This repository is made public for awareness of how this functionality can be used.

 Run the following to run the extension locally: